shenii/starter-hugo-research-collective/content/home/welcome.md

 ---
 <br>

-The **Hoi Polloi Lab** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **Hoi Polloi Lab** studies the ecology and evolution of host-microbe interactions.
+We combine field observations, experimental evolution, and mathematical modeling to understand how microbial organisms spread, persist, and affect their host populations.